TrellixVulnTeam/swahilipython_SCMU/Doc/howto/descriptor.rst

 Descriptor Example
 ------------------

-The following code creates a class whose objects are data descriptors which print a message for each get or set.
+The following code creates a kundi whose objects are data descriptors which print a message for each get or set.
 Overriding :meth:`__getattribute__` is alternate approach that could do this for every attribute.
 However, this descriptor is useful for monitoring just a few chosen attributes::

-    class RevealAccess(object):
+    kundi RevealAccess(object):
         """A data descriptor that sets and returns values normally and prints a message logging their access.
         """